mattermost/mattermost-test-management/data/test-cases/channels/schedule-messages/4-Failed-Schedule-Message.md

 3. Leave the channel where a message was scheduled to be sent.
 4. Verify the user can see Error icon in red color.
 5. Hover on the Icon a tooltip saying `One of your scheduled drafts cannot be sent`.
-6. Goto Scheduled Tab in Drafts page.
+6. Go to Scheduled tab in Drafts page.
-7. Hoven on the Failed message and delete it.
+7. Hover on the Failed message and delete it.
 8. Verify the Error message is not shown on the LHS anymore.

 ### Scenario 6: Verify Schedule message fails if the root post is moved to Private channel on the same team.

 1. Log into User A's account and create a Root post in a channel.
 2. Reply to the root post with some messages.
-3. Log into User B's account and create a threaded schedule message to the root post.
+3. Log into User B's account and create a threaded scheduled message on the root post.
 4. From User A's account, Using **Move Threads** feature, move the root post to a private Channel where User B is not a member.
 5. Log into User B's account.
-6. Goto Scheduled messages tab.
+6. Go to Scheduled messages tab.
-7. Verify the message has a tag `Not in the channel` in red alert.
+7. Verify the message has a tag `NOT IN THE CHANNEL` in red alert.
 8. Verify the User can see `No Channel` in the Channels section.

-### Scenario 7: Verify Schedule message fails if the root post is moved to another team channel.
+### Scenario 7: Verify Schedule message fails if the root post is moved to another team.

 1. Log into User A's account and create a Root post in a channel.
 2. Reply to the root post with some messages.
-3. Log into User B's account and create a threaded schedule message to the root post.
+3. Log into User B's account and create a threaded scheduled message on the root post.
 4. From User A's account, Using **Move Threads** feature, move the root post to another Team where User B is not a member.
 5. Log into User B's account.
-6. Goto Scheduled messages tab.
+6. Go to Scheduled messages tab.
-7. Verify the message has a tag `Not in the channel` in red alert.
+7. Verify the message has a tag `NOT IN THE CHANNEL` in red alert.
 8. Verify the User can see `No Channel` in the Channels section.